What is a prevailing torque nut?

-These oval shaped nuts are commonly used on axle shafts, ball joints, strut mounting bolts and steering components.
+These oval shaped nuts are commonly used on axle shafts, ball joints, strut mounting bolts, suspension components and steering components.
 They reduce manufacturer installation cost because they eliminate the need for castle nuts and cotter keys and thread locking sealants.

 ©, 2017 Rick Muscoplat